Posted by: Scott A. Chaplan, Instructor

 State securities laws remain a challenge in some jurisdictions as they are not automatically preempted by the new law.

-Crowdfunding is here to stay, and with the right structure, advisors, and an understanding of the myriad laws and forthcoming regulations governing this growing piece of the investment continuum, appropriately sized real estate investments are an interesting, and if your business model comports with the laws and salient economic and operational conditions, appropriate methodology for real estate investing.
+Crowdfunding is here to stay as one of several viable ways to finance real estate.
+With the right structure, advisors, and an understanding of the myriad laws and forthcoming regulations governing this growing piece of the investment continuum, appropriately sized real estate investments are an interesting and appropriate method for real estate investing if your business model comports with the laws and salient economic and operational conditions..

 Scott A. Chaplan, Esq. is a founding partner in Greene, Fidler & Chaplan, a real estate and business law boutique firm (www.gfcllp.com) and Managing Director of Del Rey Urban Capital, LLC, a national real estate fund management and advisory firm with affiliated entities in real property investment, brokerage, and management (www.delreyurban.com).